Archive by Author

 Sarah T: Hahahaha don’t you think pushing the police car into the lake was totally the large-scale version of Hanna and her mom’s general approach to problem-solving?
 Small incriminating evidence they throw in sinks and blenders, large ones they push into bodies of water.
 Also sometimes embezzled money goes in lasagna boxes.
 A place for everything and everything in its place.
 MARINS I LOVE YOU.
 But yes, I do think that Wilden is probably dead and either taking Toby’s posthumous place or in the trunk of the police car.
 My money’s on the former, because I don’t think Toby’s really a goner.

 Also, I’m confused by the video in the police car.
 It totally exonerates Ashley, right?
 You can hear Wilden threatening Hanna and see him getting rough with her.
 You can’t see him pull the gun, but it’s pretty clear he is not acting in official above-board cop capacity.
 This makes me think she’s going to trial but that she’ll be cleared by the video down the line.
-Continue reading
+Read the rest of this entry »

 GLG Round-Up: The Oscars, Racism, Sexism, and Quvenzhané Wallis